laboo/hpdr/docs/source/advanced.rst

 And so on.

 But even that's not that useful without templating with HPDR\_ variables.
+See :ref:`templates_label`.